JeroenDeDauw/Validator/README.md

 # Validator

+This project is obsolete and unmaintained.
+Please use [ParamProcessor library](https://github.com/JeroenDeDauw/ParamProcessor) instead.

 The Validator MediaWiki extension, provides a parameter processing framework that provides a way to declaratively define a set of parameters and how they should be processed.
 It can take such declarations together with a list of raw